 The legal system was not designed to settle family matters.
 The legal process is adversarial, extremely complex and difficult to follow, protracted and extremely financially costly.
 The most visable purpose of the judicial system is to protect people's rights and liberties, and it is responsible for the fair and efficient administration of justice in crimanal cases.
 In family matters, responsibility is the key word, not just rights and liberties.
 Parents have responsibilities that cannot be legislated.
 Each parent has equal responsibility.
 It is not a matter of choice.
 If you are a parent, you have responsibilities to your child(ren). there is no question about it.
 Furthermore, if a parent embraces his or her responsibilities receptively, a miraculous thing happens - the parent's life is recreated.

-I have worked with the Family Court system throughout my twenty-seven years as a professional.
-I am in private practice for twenty-five years.
-During the first ten years, I worked directly with numerous Family Court judges and attorneys on custody disputes, best interest evaluations, divorce mediation, and parenting education, For the past fifteen years, I shifted my focus to helping parents settle their issues outside the court system.
+I have worked with the Family Court system throughout my thirty years as a professional.
+I am in private practice for twenty-seven years.
+During the first twenty years, I worked directly with numerous Family Court judges and attorneys on custody disputes, best interest evaluations, divorce mediation, and parenting education, For the past fifteen years, I shifted my focus to helping parents settle their issues outside the court system.
 Under my guidance, many divorcing families are intact and raising their children together while others divorced, but are working together cooperatively in the best interest of their children.

 I have tremendous deference for the Family Court realizing that what the court does matters enormously.
 The court has the power to protect children from being hurt or to increase their suffering.
 I believe that too often the court system along with the rest of society has increased the suffering of children because they are reluctant to pay genuine attention to children during and after divorce.
 Decisions that reflect the court’s giving priority to parents’ rights are further damaging to children who already are traumatized.
 It is saddening when I read court documentation where one parent is the plaintiff and the other the defendant where parents are caught in a custody struggle with little regard for the needs of their children.
 Through the continued conflict, they fail to realize that their children need both parents.
 One parent is not “more important” than the other parent is.
 Mothers are not entitled to custody regardless.
 History (recent and past) of both parents is relevant in deciding the best interest of children.
 The developmental needs of the children, the distinguishing needs of children of different ages, and giving an older child a place at the table and recognizing his or her voice as a participant are paramount.